CS5008Fall2025/research-paper-skakked/README.md

 To analyze time complexity, let $n$ be the number of stored keys, and let $m$ be the capacity of each table so that the total number of slots is $2m$.
 The load factor is $\alpha = \frac{n}{2m}$.

+Under standard assumptions that $h_1$ and $h_2$ behave like independent random functions, the expected behavior is:

 - **Lookup**
   To determine whether a key $k$ is present, cuckoo hashing checks at most two locations: